markjivko/kronup-php/docs/Api/ChannelsApi.md

 > Unassign from channel

-Remove a user from a channel
+Remove a user from a channel; removing the user from the default channel is the same as removing the user from the team

 [Back to top](#top){: .btn .btn-purple }